 Wireless Avionics Intra-Communications (WAIC). – WAIC is defined as radiocommunication between two or more aircraft stations located on board a single aircraft; supporting the safe operation of the aircraft.

-WAIC System – A WAIC System provides wireless communications on board a single aircraft for safety related aircraft applications using the aeronautical mobile (route) service (AM(R)S) allocation in the frequency band 4 200 – 4 400 MHz.
-A WAIC System may comprise one or more WAIC Networks necessary for establishing, maintaining and securing wireless communications.
+WAIC System – A WAIC System provides wireless communications between points on board a single aircraft for aircraft applications related to the safety and regularity of flight using the aeronautical mobile (route) service (AM(R)S) allocation in the frequency band 4 200 – 4 400 MHz.
+A WAIC System may be comprised of one or more WAIC Networks necessary for establishing, maintaining and securing wireless communications.

 WAIC Network – A WAIC Network comprises interrelated WAIC Components, e.g. components used for wireless communications, security or network management.